Impact to Date

-Every week students can register to receive a Good Food box containing fresh produce.
-Each box feeds 2-4 people and students can continously register for as long as they need food.
+Every week registered and non-registered students (including recent alumni) can sign up to receive a large Good Food box or small Good Food box containing fresh produce.
+Students can continously register for as long as they need food.
 Information is provided to FoodShare by our volunteers in order to faciliate ordering and shipping.
 Please note we can only support 50 students per week on a first-come, first-serve basis.
+The form may close early if we reach our limit.
+The form re-opens every Sunday at noon.

 Our immediate goal is to ensure that students have consistent access to food.
 Our long-term goal is to advocate for economic justice through food justice.
 Recognizing that food insecurity is a symptom of financial hardship, we are actively developing our program to deliver better services, collect and share research data, establish strategic partnerships with diverse stakeholders, and generate meaningful and progressive dialgoue regarding equitable access to education as it pertains to the barriers created by financial hardship.